evidence-dev/evidence/sites/docs/pages/components/charts/bar-chart/index.md

 <PropListing
     name=y2Scale
     description="Whether to scale the y-axis to fit your data. `y2Min` and `y2Max` take precedence over `y2Scale`" options={['true', 'false']}
     defaultValue=false
 />
-<PropListing
-    name=showAllXAxisLabels
-    description="Force every x-axis value to be shown.
-This can truncate labels if there are too many." options={['true', 'false']}
-    defaultValue=false
-/>